IlianPihlajamaa/OrnsteinZernike.jl/docs/src/SingleCompLJ.md

 3. The closure relation
 4. The solver

-Let's start with a very simple example: a three-dimensional 1-component system, where the particles interact according to a power law potential.
+Let's start with a very simple example: a three-dimensional 1-component system, where the particles interact according to an inverse power law potential $u(r)=\epsilon (\sigma/r)^n$.
 In this case, we can make use of the built-in potential
 ```@example lj
 using OrnsteinZernike
 ϵ = 1.0